-The Town of Stratton is located in northwest Windham County, abutted by the towns of Jamaica, Winhall, Sunderland, Dover, Somerset and Wardsboro.
+The Town of Stratton is located in northwest Windham County, abutted by the Towns of Jamaica, Winhall, Sunderland, Dover, Somerset, and Wardsboro.
 It lies entirely within the Green Mountain National Forest Proclamation Boundary.
-The mixed softwood and hardwood forest-covered terrain is mountainous with much of the northern part of the Town at an elevation of 2500 feet or more.
+The mixed softwood and hardwood forest-covered terrain is mountainous with much of the northern part of the Town at an elevation of 2,500 feet or more.
 A portion of the Lye Brook Wilderness Area is located in the northwestern corner of the Town.
 East of this area, the Appalachian and Long Trails cross the Town in a north-south direction.
-Within the Town are several ponds, many wetlands and the northern part of Somerset Reservoir.
+Within the Town are several ponds, many wetlands, and the northern part of Somerset Reservoir.
 Stratton Mountain Resort and its associated commercial and residential development occupy the northeastern part of the Town.

 Land that is level enough to accommodate development is limited.
-Approximately 79% of the land is in public or quasi-public ownership including the lands of the Green Mountain National Forest, the Stratton Town Forest and the flowed lands of TransCanada.
-It is important to note that currently, more than 48% of Windham County's total Federally-owned National Forest lands lie within Stratton.
+Approximately 79% of the land in Town is in public ownership or private ownership with conservation easements, including the lands of the Green Mountain National Forest, lands of Great River Hydro, lands of Meadowsend Timberland, LLC., and the Stratton Town Forest.
+It is important to note that currently, more than 46% of Windham County's total Federally-owned National Forest lands lie within Stratton.
 The only land not in forest cover is at the Stratton Resort and around the scattered homes in the Town.
 There is a narrow strip on the eastern boundary of Stratton that is not public or semi-public land.
-Within this boundary lie the Stratton Mountain Resort Complex and the limited amount of land that can be developed.
-The Town does not have a commercial center, with the exception of the commercial area at the resort complex.
-There is a substation of the Londonderry Post Office in the resort area.
+Within this boundary lie the Stratton Mountain Resort complex and the limited amount of land that can be developed.
+The Town has a very small village area, centrally located on the eastern side of Town, as well as a concentrated commercial area at the Stratton Mountain Resort complex.
+There is a substation of the South Londonderry Post Office in the resort area.
 Industry, other than recreation and limited logging, is not present.
 Stratton is a residential town.